 When is the Hades 2 release date?
 After the runaway success of Hades, fans are excited to see what Supergiant Games has in store for the follow-up to the huge indie hit.
 When will you be able to get your hands on it, though?

 We expect the Hades 2 release date to be around March 2025 based on the early access release window now being known.
-This is due to the 22-month gap between Hades’ early access and full release.
+This is due to the 22-month gap between Hades’ early access (December 2018) and full release (September 2020).

-In September 2023, Supergiant reveals that “Hades II will have at least as much content from day one in Early Access as the original game did back when it launched in Early Access on Steam,” so we could also expect it to remain there for some time based on the mammoth 22 months that the original Hades was in early access for.
+In September 2023, Supergiant revealed that “Hades II will have at least as much content from day one in Early Access as the original game did back when it launched in Early Access on Steam”.
+This explains why Hades II isn’t available in Early Access right now – even though the team wants to release the game ahead of time, they need to continue with development until they have a good amount to show off.

-Supergiant Games confirms in a Dev update that the early access Hades 2 release date will fall sometime during Q2 next year, so between April and June, 2024, onto Steam and the Epic Games Store.
+Supergiant Games confirmed in a dev update that the early access Hades 2 release date will fall sometime during Q2 2024, on Steam and the Epic Games Store.

 Just like the original, Hades 2 will be made available as an early access title on PC to help keep the game’s balance in check.
 As Hades 2 was initially revealed at The Game Awards 2022, we did hope for an update on Hades 2 early access at Summer Games Fest 2023 in June, but have finally been given the information we’ve been waiting for – well, sort of.

-While altering the original expectation that early access would itself launch in 2023, Supergiant detail why.
+While altering the original expectation that early access would launch in 2023, Supergiant details why.
 They “want to do everything [they] can to make sure Hades II is worth your while as soon as you can play it in any capacity”.

 Hades 2 tech test

-The September 2023 blog post also revealed that there is to be a technical test taking place shortly before the early access release with a “limited sample of players”.
+The September 2023 blog post also revealed that will be a technical test taking place shortly before the early access release with a “limited sample of players”.
+This technical test is in place to stress the limits of the game engine by testing the effects, monsters, and certain combinations of boons and weapons.
 We don’t yet know how you can get involved in the Hades 2 tech test, but we will let you know as soon as we do.

 Hades 2 trailer